Gehstock/Mist_FPGA/Arcade_MiST/Konami Classic/Time_Pilot_MiST/README.txt

 Tools
 ------
 You need to build vhdl files from the binary file :
- - Unzip the roms file in the tools/pooyan_unzip directory
+ - Unzip the roms file in the tools/time_pilot_unzip directory
- - Double click (execute) the script tools/make_pooyan_proms.bat to get the following files
+ - Double click (execute) the script tools/make_time_pilot_proms.bat to get the following files

-pooyan_prog.vhd               : tm1, tm2,tm3
+time_pilot_prog.vhd               : tm1, tm2,tm3
-pooyan_sprite_grphx.vhd       : tm4, tm5
+time_pilot_sprite_grphx.vhd       : tm4, tm5
-pooyan_char_grphx.vhd         : tm6
+time_pilot_char_grphx.vhd         : tm6
-pooyan_sound_prog.vhd         : tm7
+time_pilot_sound_prog.vhd         : tm7
-pooyan_palette_blue_green.vhd : timeplt.b4
+time_pilot_palette_blue_green.vhd : timeplt.b4
-pooyan_palette_green_red.vhd  : timeplt.b5
+time_pilot_palette_green_red.vhd  : timeplt.b5
-pooyan_sprite_color_lut.vhd   : timeplt.e9
+time_pilot_sprite_color_lut.vhd   : timeplt.e9
-pooyan_char_color_lut.vhd     : timeplt.e12
+time_pilot_char_color_lut.vhd     : timeplt.e12

 *DO NOT REDISTRIBUTE THESE FILES*

 VHDL files are needed to compile and include roms into the project

-The script make_pooyan_proms.bat uses make_vhdl_prom executables delivered both in linux and windows version.
+The script make_time_pilot_proms.bat uses make_vhdl_prom executables delivered both in linux and windows version.
 The script itself is delivered only in windows version (.bat) but should be easily ported to linux.

 Source code of make_vhdl_prom.c is also delivered.